University of Notre Dame Center for Arts and Culture

 Project overview

-Close collaboration and trust between all team members resulted in the project being completed on time and below the original budget.
+Due to close collaboration and trust between all team members, the project was completed on time and below the original budget.

 The value Vanir brought to the project has been the difference in the success of this important project for Notre Dame and the City of South Bend.